-Water and brine shrimp will be sampled and analyzed a minimum of twice per year using SOPs and the QAPP.
-Samples will be collected once during the bird nesting season (April through June) and once during the fall brine shrimp cyst harvest (September through November).
-Samples will be collected at a minimum of 11 locations as shown in Figure 2-1 and Table 2-4.
-These locations were selected to remain consistent with locations used in routine sample collection and research completed by the UDWR and USGS (Naftz et al., 2008b).
-Additional locations may be added or samples collected more frequently as resources are available, per the objectives of independent research studies or as dictated by the selenium assessment framework described in Section 1.5.
-All samples will be collected adjacent to or within the open waters of Great Salt Lake, Farmington Bay, and Bear River Bay so samples are representative of contaminant exposure from the open waters of Great Salt Lake and Farmington Bay.
-All results for tissue samples will be reported on a dry-weight basis, along with the percent moisture for each sample, insofar as adequate biomass can be collected.
+Water and brine shrimp will be sampled and analyzed a minimum of twice per year using Standard Operating Procedures and within the Quality Assurance Program Plan requirements (UDWQ, 2014).
+Samples will be collected once during the bird nesting season (June) and once during the fall brine shrimp cyst harvest (October).
+Samples will be collected at a minimum of 11 locations; 8 locations in Gilbert Bay, 2 in Farmington Bay and 1 in Bear River Bay as shown in Figure 2 and Table 4.
+These locations were selected to remain consistent with locations used in routine sample collection and research since 1994, conducted by the Utah Division of Wildlife Resources/Great Salt Lake Ecosystem Program and USGS, Utah Water Science Center (Naftz et al., 2008b).
+Additional locations, such as in Gunnison Bay, may be added or samples collected more frequently as resources and access become